Burger King Won't Take a Hint; Alters TV Ad To Evade Google's Block

 I'd rather BK make fun of it, than someone else.
 Users have no control over these devices whatsoever.
 The company listens to everything they say, and can decide to act on it or not.

 Otherwise, what's next?
-TV ads says BK burgers are good, and the Google voice comes up to tell you how you should get
+TV ads says BK burgers are good, and the Google voice comes up to tell you how you should get Google burgers instead?
+Or how about you're discussing with friends that you're going to go to Starbucks to get a coffee, but Google reminds you there is a closer coffee shop (that happens to be sponsored), which is Phil's ?

+Sounds crazy today, but in 5y from now it will sound perfectly normal and something we have to deal with day to day.
+I'm all for making fun of it, showing the flaws and exploiting them in these ways before it become the new normal.

 OK, Burger King had their fun.
 Google said play time is over and put an end to it.